 We all have a different picture of what success means to us.
 However, society is always pushing down our throats the ‘true’ definition of what success means.
 You need a high-paying job, loyal friends, the perfect marriage with kids, and a nice house.
 Everything needs to be perfect or else you’re supposed to do more, want more.
 People will doubt your words if you say that you’re happy with what you have.
 They’ll think you’re lying because it’s so deeply ingrained in us that we need to go after more.
 More things.
 More money.
 Just MORE.
 The thing with wanting more is that it’s a consistent reminder of what we don’t have.
 Instagram doesn’t help either.

 There will be moments where you’re green with envy about something someone has that you don’t.
-It could be your friend found a new job right away while you’ve been looking for a job for months.
-It could be your friend getting married and you just got dumped.
+Your friend found a new job right away while you’ve been looking for a job for months.
+Your friend is getting married and you just got dumped.
 The list goes on.
 The most important thing is to remember that we all have different paths.
 Just because it’s not your moment currently doesn’t mean your time won’t come.

 When we were born, we were already at starting points.
 Some are luckier than others because they’re born to a privileged family.
 We are not all at the same start line.
 We’re all destined for different paths.
 Our journey in life is what makes us unique so embrace it.
 As long as you feel like your life is a success on your terms then it is!
 No one can tell you how to feel even though outside forces are going to be a huge factor.